recommend-games/blog/content/page/about/index.md

 # Analysis Paralysis

 This blog takes the data we collect for [Recommend.Games](https://recommend.games/) and tries to answer insteresting questions with them (at least we think they are interesting).
-Everything we do is open source including work in progress, so you can get a sneek peek at upcoming articles on [GitLab](https://gitlab.com/recommend.games/blog).
+Everything we do is open source including work in progress, so you can get a sneak peek at upcoming articles on [GitLab](https://gitlab.com/recommend.games/blog).
 Better yet, you can contribute by fixing typos, suggesting new topics or even performing some analyses yourself!

 # Markus Shepherd